djangocon/2025.djangocon.us/src/_content/posts/getting-to-know-folks.md

 - [Apoorv Garg](https://www.linkedin.com/in/apoorv-garg-/) is a first-time attendee at DjangoCon US
 - [Richel Agyemang](https://www.linkedin.com/in/richel-agyemang-468379211/) is a first-time organizer
-- [Katherine Michel](https://fosstodon.org/@kati) is a long-time attendee, speaker and organizer of DjangoCon US
+- [Katherine "Kati" Michel](https://fosstodon.org/@kati) is a long-time attendee, speaker and organizer of DjangoCon US
 - [Kudzayi Bamhare](https://www.linkedin.com/in/kudzayi-bamhare-3b6991b7/ ) is a first-time speaker
 - [Nathan Zeager](https://www.linkedin.com/in/nathan-zeager/) is a board member of DEFNA and DjangoCon US organizer